MarlinFirmware/MarlinDocumentation/_basics/Re-ARM.md

 We strongly suggest rebuilding your configs using one of the included example configs located in the **Marlin/src/config/examples** folder as a starting-point by first copying the appropriate files into the `MarlinFirmware/Marlin` folder.
 For much of this process, you can use the File Compare feature of ***Atom*** or ***VSCode***.
 Note that this won't help with any renamed or moved items.

-If you absolutely must port your existing configuration options from Marlin 1.1.x, you'll need to make a few changes.
-Some of the more common changes are detailed below.

-1. Start by copying your old `Configuration.h` and `Configuration_adv.h` files to the `MarlinFirmware/Marlin` folder, replacing the existing files.
-(Don't worry.
-Copies of these files are also located in `config/default`.)

-2. From ***Atom*** or ***VSCode***, open the `Configuration.h` file and change the configuration version number line to:

-    ```
-    #define CONFIGURATION_H_VERSION 020000
-    ```

-3. Find the `SERIAL_PORT` options and define them as shown here.
-You can copy and paste the text below if needed.

-    ```
-    #define SERIAL_PORT 0

-    /**
-     * Select a secondary serial port on the board to use for communication with the host.
-     * This allows the connection of wireless adapters (for instance) to non-default port pins.
-     * Serial port -1 is the USB emulated serial port, if available.
-     *
-     * :[-1, 0, 1, 2, 3, 4, 5, 6, 7]
-     */
-    #define SERIAL_PORT_2 -1

-    /**
-     * This setting determines the communication speed of the printer.
-     *
-     * 250000 works in most cases, but you might try a lower speed if
-     * you commonly experience drop-outs during host printing.
-     * You may try up to 1000000 to speed up SD file transfer.
-     *
-     * :[2400, 9600, 19200, 38400, 57600, 115200, 250000, 500000, 1000000]
-     */
-    #define BAUDRATE 250000
-    ```

-4. As before, set `MOTHERBOARD` to the appropriate item from `boards.h`.

-    ```
-    #define MOTHERBOARD BOARD_RAMPS_14_RE_ARM_EFB
-    ```

-5. Find `ENDSTOP_INTERRUPTS_FEATURE` and disable it by commenting it out.

-    ```
-    //#define ENDSTOP_INTERRUPTS_FEATURE
-    ```
-***Note: As of this writing, endstop interrupts are not fully implemented.
-They are used to save CPU cycles but ARM processors have plenty of overhead so this isn't a concern.***

-6. You may or may not need to disable the piezo speaker.

-    ```
-    //#define SPEAKER
-    ```

-# Troubleshooting

-If you have issues building, pay close attention to the error messages.
-Marlin offers guidance on options whose names or values need to be changed to comply with Marlin 2.0.
-If you get unusual errors, be sure to [report them](https://github.com/MarlinFirmware/Marlin/issues/new) to the Marlin project on GitHub.

-If you get a lot of confusing build errors (and not very helpful ones) you may want to build a configuration by hand starting with the example files.

-_You can use any file comparison ("diff") tool (**Atom**, **VSCode**, **Notepad++**, or even **GitHub Desktop**) to compare your custom configurations to the original configurations from Marlin 1.1.x to see only the options you changed._

 # The main event!